On the ubiquity of Arf rings: Introduction

 \begin{thm}[Corollary \ref{C3}] Let $A$ be a Noetherian semi-local ring such that $A_M$ is a one-dimensional Cohen-Macaulay local ring for every $M \in \Max A$.
 Suppose that $\overline{A}$ is a finitely generated $A$-module.
 Then the Arf closure of $A$ coincides with the strict closure of $A$ in $\overline{A}$. \end{thm}

-As an application of weakly Arf closures, in Section \ref{sec8}, we are concerned with core subalgebras of the polynomial ring $k[t]$ with one indeterminate $t$ over a field $k$.
+As an application of weakly Arf closures, in Section \ref{sec8}, we are concerned with core subalgebras of the polynomial ring $k[t]$ over a field $k$.
 The class of core subalgebras includes the semigroup rings $k[H]$ of a numerical semigroup $H$.

 Section \ref{sec9} is devoted to study the weakly Arf property for the algebra $A^I$ of an ideal $I$.
 For a Noetherian ring $A$, $\Max \Lambda(A)$ denotes the set of all the maximal elements in the set of all proper ideals that are the integral closure of a principal ideal generated by a non-zerodivisor on $A$ with respect to inclusion.
 By computing the set $\Max\Lambda(A)$, we give an example of a weakly Arf ring which is not Arf; see Example \ref{9.6}.
 Notice that, if $A$ is not integrally closed, there exists $M \in \Max \Lambda(A)$ such that $\mu_A(M) \ge 2$; see Proposition \ref{9.7}.
 Here, we denote by $\mu_A(N)$ the number of elements in a minimal system of generators of an $A$-module $N$.
 By using this phenomenon, we define $A_1$ to be $\overline{A}$, if $A$ is integrally closed.
 Otherwise, if $A \ne \overline{A}$, we define $A_1 = A^M = \bigcup_{n \ge 0}\left[M^n:M^n\right]$, where $M \in \Max \Lambda(A)$ such that $\mu_A(M) \ge 2$.
 Set $A_0 = A$, and for each $n \ge 1$, define recursively $A_n = \left(A_{n-1}\right)_1$.
 Hence, we have a chain of rings